Sustainable business: Challenges and opportunities

-Another major challenge to the effective implementation of sustainable business is organisational challenges.
-Organisational challenges to the implementation of sustainable business activities arise from the difficulties associated with the planning, implementation and evaluation of sustainable business models.
-Addressing the organisational challenges for the implementation of sustainable business practices need to begin by analysing the whole supply chain of the business rather than focusing solely on the company's internal operations.
+Another major challenge to the effective implementation of sustainable business is organizational challenges.
+Organizational challenges to the implementation of sustainable business activities arise from the difficulties associated with the planning, implementation and evaluation of sustainable business models.
+Addressing the organizational challenges for the implementation of sustainable business practices need to begin by analyzing the whole value chain of the business rather than focusing solely on the company's internal operations.
 Another major challenge is the lack of an appropriate policy framework for sustainable business.
-Companies often comply with the lowest economic, social and environmental sustainability standards, when in fact the true sustainability can be achieved when the business is focused beyond compliance with integrated strategy, passion and purpose.
+Companies often comply with the lowest economic, social and environmental sustainability standards, when in fact the true sustainability can be achieved when the business is focused beyond compliance with integrated strategy and purpose.

 Companies leading the way in sustainable business practices can take advantage of sustainable revenue opportunities: according to the Department for Business, Innovation and Skills the UK green economy will grow by 4.9 to 5.5 percent a year by 2015, and the average internal rate of return on energy efficiency investments for large businesses is 48%.
 A 2013 survey suggests that demand for green products appears to be increasing: 27% of respondents said they are more likely to buy a sustainable product and/or service than 5 years ago.
 Furthermore, sustainable business practices may attract talent and generate tax breaks.

+Digitalization can also challenge and enhance the implementation of sustainable business models (SBMs).
+A systematic review by Broccardo et al. (2023) found that digital technologies, such as big data, blockchain, Internet of Things (IoT), and artificial intelligence (AI), can enable businesses to transform traditional business models toward sustainability.
+Some transforms include improving efficiency, promoting resource sharing, facilitating recycling and remanufacturing, and fostering stakeholder collaboration.
+These digital tools can create "virtuous circles," in which investments in digital transformation can generate operational savings and establish new revenue streams that further support sustainable initiatives.
+However, the study expresses that digitalization is not automatically beneficial; it requires strategic alignment with social, environmental, and economic goals to avoid unintended trade-offs, such as high energy consumption or unequal access to technology.